-4. Seborrheic dermatitis, Contact dermatitis, Fungus which are also can cause dandruff.
+- 4. Seborrheic dermatitis, Contact dermatitis, and Fungus which are also can cause dandruff.

-If you use hair products that not suitable for your hair due to this you may experience flaky and itchy scalp which can lead dandruff on your scalp.
+- 7. Alkaline shampoos: If you use hair products that are not suitable for your hair you may experience flaky and itchy scalp which can lead to dandruff on your scalp.

-So, before choosing any hair product for your hair, first of all, you need to know about your hair texture, hair porosity, and hair density that helps you to choose the right hair product for your hair which is suitable for your hair.
+So, before choosing any hair product for your hair, first of all, you need to know about your hair texture, hair porosity, and hair density which helps you to choose the right hair product for your hair that is suitable for your hair.

-10. Some medications like antimalarial drugs, lithium, iodides, beta-blockers can cause psoriasis
+- 10. Some medications like antimalarial drugs, lithium, iodides, and beta-blockers can cause psoriasis

 Treatment for dandruff

-Here are many different active ingredients that you need to look in shampoo before buying:
+Here are many different active ingredients that you need to look at in shampoo before buying:

-If your symptoms improve after using those shampoos then try to use it less often, but if you stop using those shampoos completely then your dandruff may come back.
+If your symptoms improve after using those shampoos then try to use them less often, but if you stop using those shampoos completely then your dandruff may come back.

 Treatment for scalp psoriasis